Peer Support & Self Management Groups

 ‘I have found the role and being able to share my lived experience so rewarding, liberating and empowering, and has most definitely been boosting my confidence and undoubtedly contributed to keeping me well.’

-If you are keen to volunteer with us as a Peer Supporter, please visit our Volunteer For Us page.
+If you are keen to volunteer with us as a Peer Supporter, you can find out more here.